XGenerationLab/XiYan-SQL/README.md

 1. The complete code for XiYan-SQL will be released.`Feb.
 2025`

 2. The fine-tuned model for SQLite will be released.`Jan.
-2025`
+2025` `Done`

 3. A method and corresponding code for automatic description generation for Text-to-SQL will be provided.`Jan.
 2025`